 To receive an Associate of Science degree in Information Technology, students must earn 60 credit hours.
 Program requirements are indicated in the following page.
 Credit hours in parentheses indicate the required number of credit hours in each discipline.

-Associate of Science in Information Technology
+Associate of Science in Information Technology (60 Credit Hours - Estimated Completion Time: 20 months)

 General Education Courses (15 Credits Required)